LaraKraemer/push_swap/README.md

-# Pushswap Project
+# Push-Swap

 ![Pushswap Header](media/push_swap.png)

 ## Description
-Pushswap is an algorithmic project at 42 School.
-It's main objectives is to sort a list of integers using two stacks and a limited set of operations.
+Push-Swap is an algorithmic project on the second rank at 42 School.

 ## Objectives
 - Implement an efficient sorting algorithm using two stacks (`a` and `b`).